Advertiser Disclosure

 Mermaid’s Cafe is a little hole in the wall in Kapa’a that is the go-to spot for fresh, healthy food.
 You’ll find wraps, tacos, and salads made with fresh ingredients and homemade sauces.
 It has seafood specialties but also has quite a few vegetarian options.
 It’s a great place to fill up after a long day.

-Visit: Located at 4-1384 Kuhio Hwy.
+Visit: At 4-1384 Kuhio Hwy.
 B1, Kapaa, HI 96746.
-Open daily from 9 a.m. to 9 p.m.
+Open Sunday through Friday from 11 a.m. to 8 p.m.

-3. Tidepools at the Grand Hyatt Kauai – Po’ipu
+2. Tidepools at the Grand Hyatt Kauai – Po’ipu

-Visit: Located at 1571 Poipu Rd., Koloa, HI 96756.
-Open daily from 5:30 p.m. to 10 p.m.
+Visit: At 1571 Poipu Rd., Koloa, HI 96756.
+Open daily from 5 p.m. to 9 p.m.

-4. Eating House 1849
+3. Eating House 1849

-Eating House 1849 is a new concept by Hawaii’s famous chef Roy Yamaguchi that pays homage to Hawaii’s vibrant culinary heritage.
-The restaurant is located in the Kukui’ula Village Shopping Center in Poipu and the upstairs location means great sunset views.
+Eating House 1849 is a new concept by famous Hawaiian chef Roy Yamaguchi that pays homage to Hawaii’s vibrant culinary heritage.
+The restaurant is in the Kukui’ula Village Shopping Center in Poipu and the upstairs location means great sunset views.
 The menu focuses on fresh local ingredients in a farm-to-table-like atmosphere.

-Visit: Located at 2829 Ala Kalanikaumaka Rd.
+Visit: At 2829 Ala Kalanikaumaka Rd.
 A-201, Koloa, HI 96756.
-Open daily from 5 p.m. to 9:30 p.m.
+Open Monday through Friday from 4 p.m. to 9 p.m., Saturday and Sunday from 10:30 a.m. to 2 p.m., 4 p.m. to 9 p.m.

-5. Duane’s Ono-Char Burger
+4. Duane’s Ono-Char Burger

 This legendary burger spot in Anahola (between Kapa’a and Kilauea) is just a little roadside stand, yet visitors and locals alike flock here to stand in line for a burger.
 Unless you’re stopping by at an off time, be prepared to wait in line.

-Visit: Located at 4-4350 Kuhio Hwy., Anahola, HI 96703.
+Visit: At 4-4350 Kuhio Hwy., Anahola, HI 96703.
 Open daily from 10 a.m. to 6 p.m.

-6. Merriman’s Fish House
+5. Merriman’s Fish House

-Chef and Restaurateur Pete Merriman owns 4 restaurants that carry his name in Hawaii, so it might sound familiar.
+Chef and restaurateur Pete Merriman owns 4 restaurants that carry his name in Hawaii, so it might sound familiar.
 The Merriman’s on Poipu, on the south shore of Kauai, is a casual yet elegant setting.
 It’s absolutely perfect for a family dinner out or date night.
 At least 90% of the food that is served here is locally grown or caught using sustainable methods.

 Visit: 2829 Ala Kalanikaumaka St. #G-149, Koloa, Kauai, Hawaii 96756.
-Open daily from 5:30 p.m. to 9 p.m.
+Open daily from 4:30 p.m. to 8:30 p.m.

-7. RumFire
+6. RumFire

 For a great dinner on the south side, try RumFire at the Sheraton.
 You’ll have a great dinner and an even better view of the sunset.
 This restaurant offers one of the best beachfront restaurant views on the whole island.
 The atmosphere is upscale but casual, and the food features contemporary twists on classic Hawaiian cuisine.
-Reservations recommended.
+Reservations are recommended.

-Visit: Located at 2440 Hoonani Rd., Koloa, HI 96756.
-Open Tuesday through Saturday from 5:30 p.m. to 9 p.m.
+Visit: At 2440 Hoonani Rd., Koloa, HI 96756.
+Open Thursday through Sunday from 5 p.m. to 9 p.m.

-8. Pizzeta
+7. Pizzeta

-Visit: Located at 5408 Koloa Rd., Koloa, HI 96756.
+Visit: At 5408 Koloa Rd., Koloa, HI 96756.
 Open daily from 11 a.m. to 9 p.m.

-9. Tacos Al Pastor
+8. Al Pastor Tacos

-Visit: Located at 4-1620 Kuhio Hwy., Kapaa, Kauai, HI 96746.
-Open Tuesday-Sunday from 11 a.m. to 4 p.m.
+Visit: 4-1620 Kuhio Hwy., Kapaa, Kauai, HI 96746.
+Open Tuesday-Sunday from 11 a.m. to 5 p.m.
 Closed Mondays.

-10. Bar Acuda
+9. Bar Acuda

 Bar Acuda is a tapas restaurant in Hanalei that serves up both traditional small plates and unique combinations inspired by the island.
 The dishes are made with Hawaiian-inspired fare made from fresh, regional ingredients, such as ono, ahi tuna poké, and roasted ali’i mushrooms.
-The selection changes daily and ingredients vary by season.
+The selection changes daily, and ingredients vary by season.
 Reservations are recommended.

 Visit: Located at 5-5161 Kuhio Hwy., Hanalei, HI 96714.
 Open daily from 5:30 p.m. to 9:30 p.m.

-Top 10 Desserts on Kauai
+Top 9 Desserts on Kauai

 1. Lappert’s Ice Cream